Concrete Mix Design Just Got Easier

-Using the help menu on in this step automatically calculate the water weight and the amount of entrapped air required based on the aggregate size, slump a level of exposure based on the recommended values of ACI committee Tables 6.3.3/ A126.96.36.199.
+The Help menu in this step automatically calculates the water weight and the amount of entrapped air required based on the recommended values of ACI committee Tables 6.3.3/ A22.214.171.124.

-Unit weight of coarse aggregate, finesse modulus, volume of coarse aggregate per volume of concrete are the required fields for step 5.
-The application will output the quantity of coarse aggregate required.
-The help option lets you select the coarse aggregate size and modulus of finesse of fine aggregates and outputs the volume of oven-dry-rodded coarse aggregate, calculation is based on Table 6.3.6/ A220.127.116.11 values.
+The Help option lets you select the coarse aggregate size and modulus of finesse of fine aggregates; it then outputs the volume of oven-dry-rodded coarse aggregate.
+The calculation is based on values from Table 6.3.6/ A184.108.40.206.
 This table is based on the workability of the concrete.

 Step 7: Adjustment for Moisture in Aggregates

-Step 7, the last step in the calculations, is to adjust the amount of water in the mix design based on the input of the moisture content and degree of moisture absorption of coarse and fine aggregates.
-It is important to take in consideration the amount of water the aggregates give to the mix and retrieve from the mix because this causes variation in the water- cement ratio.
-The application computes the new quantity of water, coarse aggregate and fine aggregates based on the input values.
-The amount of water can further be reduced by using water reducer (chemical admixtures).
+Step 7, the last step in the calculations, adjusts the amount of water in the mix design based on the input of the moisture content and degree of moisture absorption of coarse and fine aggregates.
+It is important to consider the amount of water the aggregates give to the mix and retrieve from the mix because this causes variation in the water/cement ratio.
+The Concrete Hub app computes the new quantity of water, coarse aggregate, and fine aggregates based on the input values.
+The amount of water can further be reduced with chemical admixtures like water reducer.

-You have the option of incorporating water reducer or other chemical admixture such as air entrained to the mix composition.
-Incorporating water reducer allows you to keep a constant water-cement ratio for a smaller cement ratio with compromising the strength and increasing the workability.
-Air entrained admixtures can be very useful at increasing the durability and workability of a mix.
+This step gives you the option of incorporating water reducer, air-entrained admixtures, or other chemical admixtures to the mix composition.
+Adding water reducer allows you to keep a constant water/cement ratio for a smaller cement ratio with compromising the strength and increasing the workability.
+Air-entrained admixtures can be very useful when trying to increase the durability and workability of a concrete mix.

-In Step 8, you can enter the volume of the concrete batch required.
-The application will display the concrete mix information and the quantity of each material required for the specified volume of concrete.
-The summary report of the mix calculation can now be share with coworker via email.
+In Step 8, you will be asked to enter the required volume of your concrete batch.
+The app will then display the details of your concrete mix and the quantity of each material required for the specified volume of concrete.
+You can then share the summary report of the mix calculation with your team via email.